astropy/astroquery/docs/gaia/gaia.rst

   >>> Gaia.login(credentials_file='my_credentials_file')

-If you do not provide any parameters at all, a prompt will ask for user name and password.
+If you do not provide any parameters at all, a prompt will ask for the user name and password.

 .. code-block:: python